Soto Betawi: Indonesian Beef Stew From Jakarta Region

 Indonesian beef soup from Jakarta in a round bowl with some condiment, tomatoes, spring onions and lemon in small bowls.

 This beef soup uses a few spices and herbs that make it deliciously fragrant.
-And the soup itself has milk that makes it slightly creamy.
-Having said that, some people use coconut milk instead.
+And the soup itself contains milk, which makes it slightly creamy.
+That said, some people use coconut milk instead.

-Simply put, this Soto Betawi tastes creamy and savoury with a heartwarming flavour that makes it just delicious.
+Simply put, this Soto Betawi tastes creamy and savory with a heartwarming flavor that makes it just delicious.

-And if you love chillies, you enjoy this beef soup with a spoon or two of freshly made chilli sauce.
+And if you love chilies, you will enjoy this beef soup with a spoon or two of freshly made chili sauce.
 Ah, just yummy.

 ingredients for soto betawi.